Social contribution

 Our approach1

-The way we work is guided by our Policies, Social Performance Framework and Our Values.
-These documents set the expectations for how Woodside fosters respectful relationships, manages adverse impacts and creates opportunities.
+The way we work is guided by our Policies, Procedures, Social Performance Framework and Our Values.
+These documents set the expectations for how we foster respectful relationships, manage adverse impacts and create opportunities.

 Our performance